Skip to article frontmatterSkip to article content

 Scalar fixed-length UTF-8 string.
 Plain-text description of the column’s contents, provenance, or semantics.

-A categorical column stores integer codes that index into a separate categories dataset holding the actual values.
-This is the same pattern Anndata and Apache Arrow use.
+A categorical column stores integer codes that index into a separate categories dataset holding the actual label values.
+The code at row i is the zero-based position of that row’s label in the categories dataset.

 A categorical column MUST:

 1. Have an integer datatype (any width, signed or unsigned).
-The code value -1 (or, for unsigned codes, the dataset’s documented fill value) denotes a missing category.
+The column’s missing value (the dataset’s fill value) denotes a missing category.

-2. Carry a scalar _categories attribute whose value is an HDF5 object reference pointing to the categories dataset.
+2. Carry a scalar CATEGORIES attribute whose value is an HDF5 object reference resolving to a categories dataset in the table group’s CATEGORIES subgroup.

-1. Live directly under the same table group.
+1. Live directly under the table group’s CATEGORIES subgroup.

-2. Have rank 1, and any datatype appropriate to the category values (typically UTF-8 variable-length string).
+2. Have rank 1, with any datatype appropriate to the label values.

-4. Carry a scalar boolean attribute ordered (matching Anndata’s ordered categoricals).
+1. Carry a scalar boolean attribute ordered (matching Anndata’s ordered categoricals), encoded per §6.
 Producers MUST set ordered to true exactly when the order of entries in the categories dataset is semantically meaningful.

 Search indexes accelerate queries over column values.
 They do not change the logical table; they are derivative, recomputable data.
 A conformant consumer MAY ignore any or all search indexes and still return correct answers, only more slowly.